adaptiman/tcmg303final/README.md

 * Built using Docker and Docker Compose tools according to the OpenEats documentation
 * Served over port 80 (acceptable) or 443 (better).
 * Populated with example data according to the OpenEats documentation
-* Populated with at least one news banner to be configured from the within the app
+* Populated with at least one additional news banner to be configured from the within the app and welcoming Mr. Ramsay to the site (a pic would be nice!)
 * Connected to a persistent Azure for MySQL Database Server.
 This database must also have the example data and a second news banner welcoming Mr. Ramsay to the site.

 # Background